 1. Classical population genetics does not ignore mutation or treat it solely as a background condition.
 In particular, classic work pays loads of attention to deleterious mutation pressure.
 That is, in the case of deleterious mutation pressure, mutation is often treated as a change-making causal process characterized by explicit dynamics.
 But we are not concerned here with deleterious mutation pressure.
 We are concerned with the novelty-introducing role of mutation, in situations where this role may lead to changes that are actually incorporated in long-term evolution.

-2. We should not be surprised by the lack of generality of the Synthesis position, which was never intended to be general, but was constructed deliberately to exclude certain broad classes of ideas.
+2. We should not be surprised by the lack of generality of the Modern Synthesis, which was never intended to be a general framework, but was constructed deliberately to exclude certain broad classes of ideas.
 That is, the SGFT and the ideas of causation that emerged mid-century were constructed deliberately to rationalize a neo-Darwinian view and to make alternatives appear unreasonable or impossible.
-To some extent, the position of Mayr and his cohort of influencers was less like an ordinary scientific theory (driven by the challenge of explaining empirical patterns) and more like a rhetorical battleship with its guns were aimed squarely at alternatives to neo-Darwinism.
+To some extent, the position developed by Mayr and his cohort of influencers was less like an ordinary scientific theory — driven by the challenge of accounting for empirical patterns — and more like a rhetorical battleship with its guns aimed squarely at alternatives to neo-Darwinism.

 In the contemporary literature, the “Synthesis” remains more of a rhetorical strategy than a scientific theory, but now the focus is purely defensive, aimed at developing a flexible (goal-post-shifting) rhetorical strategy to fight off calls for reform, rather than a strategy to vanquish rivals and establish pre-eminence.
 That is, contemporary defenses of the Synthesis represent a rhetorical posture of defending the fullness and authority of tradition against the claims of reformers, by anchoring all new developments in tradition, without making any risky scientific claims.
-The common theme is still the TINA doctrine (There Is No Alternative), but originally this meant that one tradition excluded all the others, whereas now it means that one tradition appropriates all valuable ideas and claims ownership of them on behalf of tradition.
+The common theme is still the TINA doctrine (There Is No Alternative), but originally this meant that one theory excluded all the others, whereas now it means that one flexible tradition appropriates all valuable ideas and claims ownership of them.

 Provine, in his 2001 re-issue of The Origins of Theoretical Population Genetics, said that the Modern Synthesis “came unraveled” in the 1980s.
 Because Provine construed the Synthesis orthodoxy mainly as a position on population genetics, he is most concerned with the breakdown of the SGFT and the rise of neutralism.
 That is, Provine is not associating the demise of the Synthesis with the paleontology challenge (1970s to 1980s) or the evo-devo challenge (1980s onward), but instead with a changing understanding of population genetics primarily due to the challenge from molecular evolution.